volumio/volumio-plugins/plugins/music_service/volspotconnect/readme.md

 8 JULLY 2016
 	VOLUMIO SPOTIFY CONNECT PLUGIN

+For armv7+ (Rpi 2, Rpi 3, etc, but not Rpi 1/Rpi Zero) devices only for now

 This plugin is designed to use Spotify connect web with volumio Base on this work : https://github.com/Fornoth/spotify-connect-web